 Subscribe to Senator Bye’s RSS news feed.

-Beth lives in West Hartford with her wife, Tracey Wilson.
-They were the first gay couple to be married in Connecticut in 2008.
-They have three children in college and one gainfully employed!
-Beth grew up in Greenwich, Connecticut and has five sisters, one brother and 24 nieces and nephews.
+Beth lives in West Hartford with her wife, Tracy Wilson.
+In 2008, they were the first gay couple to be married in Connecticut.
+They have five children.
+Beth grew up in Greenwich and has five sisters, one brother and 24 nieces and nephews.
 She and her family enjoy tennis, skiing, the beach and entertaining friends and family.

 Legislative Office Building

 Find all of Senator Bye’s videos on YouTube.

 May 2, 2016 — Senator Bye votes to approve legislation that protects victims of domestic violence by prohibiting the possession of firearms by anyone who becomes the subject of an ex-parte, temporary restraining order (TRO) once notice of that order has been served.